mediaelement/mediaelement/README.md

 * create player from `<a href="media.mp4">video</a>`
 * create player from `<div class="mejs"></div>` specifying src in JavaScript

+*2.1.5 (2011/05/28) - 35.2kb*

+* minor fix for controls not showing time or duration
+* when switching files, the Flash plugin now forcibly stops downliading

 *2.1.4 (2011/05/20) - 35.2kb*

 * fixed display of hours